williamsnash/PythonOOP/README.md

 - Takes in a string of account type (basic, checking, or savings) and returns a new account object.
 - It also accepts and passes through kwargs so if a account has any additional attributes, they can be set during creation.

+## Helper2
+- Testing abstractmethod
+- This forces the derived class to implement the abstract method.